NightfallGT/BTC-Clipper/README.md

 ## Contact
-Dm me on telegram @nightfallx for coding services
+Dm me on telegram @nightfallx for coding services (btc only)